org4g/org4g-poc/README.md

 :white_check_mark: You have been accepted as Owner in Org4g's organization (via Slack)

     Behind the scene...

     Github actions will be triggered and it will accomplish the following steps:

-        + Create issue "Collaborator Access Request on ..." in your repo
+        + Create issue "Collaborator Access Request on ..." in YOUR repo
-        + Send Collaborator Access Request for Org4g organization to your repo
+        + Send Collaborator Access Request for Org4g organization to YOUR repo

-**IMPORTANT**:exclamation:**YOU, as an owner, will then need to add us as collabrator on your project repo**.
+**IMPORTANT**:exclamation:**YOU, as an owner, will then need to add us as collaborator on your project repo**.

 Why :question:: Org4g will need to perform some actions on your repo, like copy configuration folder to you repo, create branch dedicated to volunteers, manage issues and PR,....